 Although still home a number of quaint pubs, Micklegate is also home to a former medieval Benedictine priory church, the Henry VII Experience at Micklegate Bar, a wonderful old bookshop, some impressive Georgian architecture and a divine fish and chip shop!

-However, for those of a sensitive nature who are averse to real stories of tears, heartache and tragedy – a March On Micklegate with the Lady B on a Sunday morning may NOT be to your taste.
+However, for those of a sensitive nature who are averse to real stories of tears, heartache and tragedy – a March On Micklegate with the Lady B one Thursday evening may NOT be to your taste.

 a march on micklegate

-Rendezvous: Premier Inn York City.
-20 Blossom Street York.
+Rendezvous: Everyman York.
+Blossom Street York.
 YO24 1AJ

 Car Park: Nunnery Lane Car Park.
 Nunnery Lane.
 York.
 YO23 1AA